Click the wagon number to go straight to that wagon:

 Wagon 7: The Magnificent 7

-Wagon Boss: John Burns
+Wagon Boss: Curtis Johnson

-Assistant Wagon Boss: Kathleen Brast
+Assistant Wagon Boss: Edd Compton

-Teamster: Cathy Johnson, Curtis Johnson, Gary McHenry
+Teamster: Cathy Johnson, Curtis Johnson, Gary McHenry, Stacy Black, Bandit Williams

 Distinguished members of the group include: John Burns, Dan Johnston, Johnny Montalbano, Edd Compton, Mac Delaup, Judy Lakin, Gary Mchenry, David Johnson and Dozier Partlow.